 Speaking of bikes, one of the most fun things to do on Sundays is joining the Ciclovia.
 That’s when more than 100 km of roads are closed to traffic, and the locals get to use them to bike, skate, rollerblade, run and even walk the dogs.
 You can rent a bike to join in the fun.
 And if you get hungry you can stop at the many stalls that pop up at the side of the street.

 Admire all the street art

 You can join a guided tour of Bogota street art that will take you to the most impressive pieces – some work on a donation basis, most you have to pay.
-This is a selection of the best street art tours of Bogota:
+You can book it here.

 Visit the incredible museums

-Other interesting museums include the Museo Nacional, which is located in an old prison and gives plenty of insights into the history of Colombia; the Museo de Arte Colonial; and the Museo Historico Policia, which is a rather quirky museum with dummies of drug dealers of the likes of Pablo Escobar.
+Other interesting museums include the Museo de Arte Colonial and the Museo Historico Policia (Historical Museum of the National Police), which is a rather quirky museum with dummies of drug dealers of the likes of Pablo Escobar.